VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ```

-**4. Install and connect Grafana to VictoriaMetrics with helm**
+### 4. Install and connect Grafana to VictoriaMetrics with Helm

-Add Grafana helm repository.
+Add the Grafana Helm repository.

 <div class="with-copy" markdown="1">